glyph-cat/swiss-army-knife/README.md

 <br/>

 ## Indicators
+These indicators refer to whether functions/variables/types can work properly on each platform.
+At best, these functions/variables/types will do nothing if used on unsupported platforms.
+However, you should still test their behaviours if you intend to share code between different platforms as some might cause native errors that require manual handling.

-These indicators refer to whether functions/variables/types are can be used in a platform without experiencing errors or unexpected behaviours.
-So while the prop `interface` of a React component may be available on all platforms, the component itself might only be available on just a few.
+Also, it's worth noticing that while prop `interface`s of React components may be available on every platforms, the components themselves might only be available on just a few.

 * ✅ Supported
 * ❌ Not supported
 * 🟠 Not tested